Back to blog

 • Current package name, version, owner, and maintenance status.

-• Whether a Capacitor equivalent exists and is actively maintained.
+• Whether a Capacitor equivalent exists and is actively maintained, or whether the feature needs a custom native bridge.

 • Whether the plugin touches permissions, background work, payments, identity, files, media, location, Bluetooth, notifications, or secure storage.